fbpx

 Southbank Centre

-First stop is a South Bank institution and a venue with so many options for free working that it could have had three entries by itself and some of the most creative and artistic in the area.
+The first stop is a South Bank institution and a venue with so many options for free working that it could have had three entries by itself and some of the most creative and artistic in the area.
 Across the whole centre you have a plethora of food options if you get peckish or if you’re looking for somewhere more impressive to meet someone.

 There are cafes across the centre, including the large Haywood Gallery Cafe, as well as plenty of areas with good seating.
 They offer lots of good spaces to sit and catch up on work.
 An insider’s tip is to head up to level 5 and find one of the sunny spots by the balcony.